Ian Phillips – Section Chair & Chair of Offshore Achievement Awards

 Elliot is the founder and director of Well Deploy, a company which designs and manufactures cost effective well intervention technologies without compromising on quality and service.
 With over 21 years of oil and gas industry experience, Elliot has vast experience in the well intervention and completions sector.
 Elliot founded Well Deploy in 2017 after over a two decades in offshore operations and project management roles, beginning his oilfield career as an apprentice in 1994 with PES Ltd in the well interventions department.
 This allowed Elliot to gain the skills of the trade while attending a training center on day release.
 An offshore discipline achieved in 1998, took him from the North Sea, to Australia, South America, West Africa and the Gulf of Mexico, running intervention, completion and intelligent well completion technologies.
 This advanced Elliot into the leadership aspects of project, operations, and business management roles in subsea, work over and RLWI (Rig-less Light Well Intervention).
 In 2010, Elliot took a gap year to enrol in an MSc in an Oil and Gas related course at the University of Aberdeen.
 While at University, he became a member of the SPE Aberdeen section becoming an active volunteer and co-chair of the communications committee.
 Elliot’s key attributes are those of promoting an industry focus for primary and secondary school pupils, teachers and career advisors to provide skills for life and work through initiatives and events.
 Elliot is a certified STEM Ambassador, Past Chairman of the ICoTA European Chapter and an MSc Advisory board member for the Oil and Gas Enterprise Management Programme at the University of Aberdeen.

-Ritika currently works for Intertek as a Technical Support Engineer where the team she works with calibrates equipment and instruments for clients.
-Her role focuses on the technical aspects of projects.
-This includes researching the requirements for the jobs being carried out all over the world, from Aberdeen to Papua New Guinea.
-She also checks the certification and calculations generated by team members and assists in training team members in various project aspects, from related software to equipment selection and required standards.
-Ritika also gets involved in the quality, health, safety and environment (QHSE) for her workplace site in Dyce and has completed the UK Accreditation Services (UKAS) 17025 Assessor Training.
+Ritika currently works for Intertek as a Technical Support Engineer in the Metering and Calibration department.
+Her role focuses on the technical aspects of projects which includes researching the requirements for the jobs being carried out all over the world, from Aberdeen to Papua New Guinea.
+She provides mathematical and statistical analysis of uncertainty budgets for UKAS accreditation and is a UKAS Signatory.
+She also has experience in undertaking and supervising gas and liquid density transducer calibrations.
+Ritika also gets involved in the quality, health, safety and environment (QHSE) for her workplace and has completed the UK Accreditation Services (UKAS) 17025 Assessor Training.

-As chair of the Student Development Committee she works closely with all the student chapters under the remit of Aberdeen Section.
-Ritika also volunteers for the Schools Career Guidance Committee and the YP committee when required.
+As chair of the SPE Student Development Committee she works closely with all the student chapters under the remit of Aberdeen Section.
+She is also a STEM Ambassador and volunteers for the SPE Schools Career Guidance Committee

 Wonuola Scott – Chair Young Professionals